EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 # Chapter 4

-“Well I see you still make bad jokes…”
+“Well I see you still make bad jokes…” She sighed.

 “How about a guessing game?”
-The girl whom I swore should be dead, got an idea that seemed to be perfect for doing a test.
+The girl whom I swore should be dead, threw out an idea.
+It seemed to be perfect for doing a test.

 “That sounds fun, how about we guess each other’s drawings.”
 I picked up a stick nearby and squatted down in the dirt.

-“Well I guess that works”, Eric said.
+“Well I guess that works.”
+Eric said.

 Let’s start with something easy first, something they would guess correctly.
 A circle for the body and head, a triangle for the beak and wings, and some lines for the feet.
 Scribbled into the dirt was a bird.
 I was quite proud of how it turned out.